EdenJeffrey/OurLittleGardenServer/README.md

 # Server Instructions
 - Go to your router settings and port forward the port "25565" tcp/udp
 - Run "start.bat"
+- Send people your Ipv4 address with ":25565" appended
 - Done

 # Client Instructions